Physlex/SensorStorm/README.md

 ## Getting Started

 This project relies heavily on both emulation via QEMU and containerization via DOCKER.
 For a quick introduction to either of those technologies, please see [The live document](https://docs.google.com/document/d/1wemsVqKCjdM_Zzt9AddQuQp1n9oAnCHZUxd34U-N9PI/edit?tab=t.0#heading=h.cxk14xgw75wh) overviewing the main features provided to the developers.
-As well, this document provides a brief introduction to docker.
+As well, it provides a brief introduction to docker.

 For further details on what exactly each technology does invidually, and in far more depth than we would ever cover in our docs, please see [the official docker get started documentation](https://docs.docker.com/get-started/).